Korean Art Student Residency Exchange Program

-Winter and Summer 2018, two small groups of Korean students will come to Berlin to work at SomoS Art House, acquaint themselves with the creative Berlin city, and conclude their stay with a public presentation of their work.
+The small group of Korean students came to Berlin to work at SomoS Art House, acquaint themselves with the creative Berlin city, and conclude their stay with a public presentation of their work.

 January 25 2018, 6-9pm: